Dear brand new blogger,

 Just listen, write, and publish.
 With time and practice, everything else will fall into place.

 P.S.
-If you’re looking for a few more practical steps for new bloggers, stay tuned for the next post.
+If you’re looking for a few more practical steps for new bloggers, check out this post.
 You might be surprised at which elements are the most vital for your new blog (spoiler alert: the way your posts look is not the most important thing).

 P.P.S.
 If you’ve been blogging a while and were just listening in above, would you consider commenting?
 What advice would you give to a new blogger?
 (You might also enjoy this letter to a weary blogger.)